FAQs: Air passenger protection regulations

 - food and drink in reasonable quantities; and

-If a delay is expected to extend overnight, airlines would also have to offer hotel or comparable accommodation free of charge, as well as free transportation to the accommodation.
+If a delay is expected to extend overnight, airlines have to offer hotel or comparable accommodation free of charge, as well as free transportation to and from the accommodation.

-When there is a flight delay, cancellation or denial of boarding that is within the control of the airline and not required for safety purposes, airlines would have to provide compensation for inconvenience.
+When there is a flight delay, cancellation or denial of boarding that is within the control of the airline and not required for safety purposes, airlines must provide compensation for inconvenience.

-Q17.
-How much compensation would be required for delays and cancellations?
+Q25.
+How much compensation is required for delays and cancellations?

-For delays and cancellations within the carrier's control and not required for safety purposes, the airline would be required to pay passengers compensation based on the length of delay at arrival:
+For delays and cancellations within the carrier's control and not required for safety purposes, the airline is required to pay passengers compensation based on the length of delay upon arrival at the final destination:

 |Length of delay||Amount (CAD)|